himza25/alx-low_level_programming/0x0C-more_malloc_free/README.md

 Task 0: In the first task, we will implement a function called 'malloc_checked' that allocates memory using malloc and handles allocation failures.
 Task 1: This task is about creating a function that concatenates two strings.
 The function will allocate a new memory space that contains the first string, followed by the first n bytes of the second string.
 If n is greater or equal to the length of the second string, the entire second string will be used.
 If NULL is passed, it is treated as an empty string.
+Task 2: This task is about creating a function that allocates memory for an array of nmemb elements of size bytes each using malloc and sets the memory to zero.
+If nmemb or size is 0, the function returns NULL.
+If malloc fails, the function also returns NULL.